 - You moved the person a substantial distance

-Example: You are at work, and right when your shift is over and you are ready to go home, your manager tells you that a valuable item is missing and that you cannot go home until it appears.
-Your manager then threatens you with retaining your paychecks and even firing you if you do not comply.
+Example: You are at work, and right when you are ready to go home, your manager tells you that a valuable item is missing and that you can only go home once it appears.
+Your manager then threatens to retain your paychecks and even fire you if you do not comply.

 - Your manager only wanted the valuable items back